 Peel and deseed the tomatoes.
 Chop the pulp finely, and add it to prepared dried chili dipping sauce (Jaew); set aside.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Alternatively, set all the burners on a gas grill to high heat.
 Clean and oil the grilling grate.

 Grill the steaks, turning frequently, until desired doneness is reached (medium-rare is recommended—steaks should register 125°F on an instant read thermometer when removed from grill).
 Remove from grill and let rest for 5 minutes.
 (See the importance of resting meat).